Why build Virtual Reality when living

 As mentioned earlier, “If you focus on your feet, you’ll fall.
 Instead, focus on where you’re going.”
 That beautiful wisdom came into my life from Kat during her skating classes.

-It applied on many levels.
+It applied on so many levels.
 In terms of physics, it meant that proper posture resulted in less fiction and yielded more graceful movement.
 In bio-mechanics, maintaining center of gravity while on skates increased agility to do maneuvers that looked like magic.
 As metaphor in daily life, frame your intentions on what you want in your life, rather than what to avoid.

 Her other guidance was self-explanatory.
 “Don’t think so much, just feel it,” she would yell across the skating rink at me.
 I am forever grateful to Kat for all these!